[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 Mountain Hiking

 Secret Lake is a beautiful lake located among alpine meadows in Little Cottonwood Canyons Albion Basin.
-Some folks spell Secret lake as Cecret Lake, but the USGS maps list it as Secret and I will stick with that.
+Some folks spell Secret Lake as Cecret Lake, but the USGS maps list it as Secret Lake so I will stick with that.
 This is a hike that everyone can certainly enjoy since the route contains little difficulty and is very short.

-The hike to Secret lake is 3/4 mile and will take the average hiker about 20 to 30 minutes to reach.
+The hike to Secret Lake is 1 mile and will take the average hiker about 30 minutes to reach.
 The hike is relatively flat and is more of a stroll than a hike.
 This trail is suitable for small children and seniors.
 Weather can change quickly and afternoon thunderstorms are not uncommon.
 No swimming is permitted in the lake.
 The lake is usually accessible from mid summer until the first serious snow fall.
-About mid August Albion Basin seems to explode with the color of radiant wild flowers.
-The first week of October is usually the best time to do this hike to admire the autumn leaves changing color.
+About mid August Albion Basin explodes with the color of radiant wild flowers.
+Around the first week of October the autumn leaves change color and provide a new color setting.

 There is nothing difficult about this hike.
 Navigation for this route is easy, but for those who just have to carry a map "Brighton" is the USGS 7.5 minute topographical map which shows Secret Lake.

-Many stronger hikers might also wish to visit the summit of Sugarloaf Peak.
+Stronger hikers might also want to visit the summit of Sugarloaf Peak.
 This will add an extra two hours round trip to your hiking time.
 Since 11,051' Sugarloaf Peak is the 13th highest peak in Salt Lake City this is a good time to tick the summit off your peak baggers list.
 The short trip to the summit of Sugarloaf offers no difficulties.

 Excellent camping is available at the Albion Basin Campground which is located at the trailhead.
 There is a campground host on site.
 Restrooms and drinking water are provided.
-Both reserved and first come, first serve sites are available.
+Both reserved and first come first served sites are available.
 Reserve America handles on-line site reservations.

 Trailhead Information: